steveklabnik/jujutsu-tutorial/src/hello-world/viewing-contents.md

 refer to `ywnkulko` or `yw` and they'd both work.
 Why is it two characters?
 Well, because we also have `yyrsmnoo`.
 But see how the middle change, `p` is the prefix and `uomrwxl` is in grey?
 Because this is the only change that starts with `p`.
-But since we have two commits starting with `y`, we need a second character to make them unique.
+But since we have two changes starting with `y`, we need a second character to make them unique.

 It's very cool that the UI is communicating this to us!
 And, it's also why the